| +Home | Museum | Articles | Advertising | Links | EMail Me |

 Toshiba TOSCAL BC-1201

-Early Toshiba entry-level low-cost desktop four-function
+First-generation Toshiba low-cost entry-level desktop

-electronic calculator.
-12-digit capacity, Nixie tube display.
+four-function electronic calculator.
+Discrete transistor logic.
+Twelve digit capacity, Nixie tube display.

 decimal point.
 Constant function.
-No memory.

 Toshiba TOSCAL BC-1211